Cashman Field: Baseball beginnings

-The modern Cashman Field opened in 1983 as the home field of the new Las Vegas Stars, the former Spokane Indians of the Triple-A Pacific Coast League, who had relocated to Las Vegas following the 1982 season.
+The modern Cashman Field opened in 1983 as the home field of the new Las Vegas Stars, the relocated Spokane Indians of the Triple-A Pacific Coast League, who had moved to Las Vegas following the 1982 season.
 The symmetrical field boasted dimensions of 328 ft down the left and right field foul lines, 433 ft feet to center field, and 364 ft feet to the power alleys in right-center and left-center fields.
 The ballpark opened with a maximum seating capacity of 9,334.
 Its first professional baseball game was a Major League Baseball (MLB) exhibition held on April 1, 1983, in which the San Diego Padres faced the Seattle Mariners in front of 13,878 fans.
 The Cashman Field attendance record of 15,025 was set on April 3, 1993, for an exhibition game between the Chicago White Sox and Chicago Cubs.

-The ballpark played host the 1990 Triple-A All-Star Game which saw the team of National League-affiliated All-Stars defeat the team of American League-affiliated All-Stars, 8–5.
+The ballpark played host to the 1990 Triple-A All-Star Game which saw the team of National League-affiliated All-Stars defeat the team of American League-affiliated All-Stars, 8–5.
 Las Vegas' Eddie Williams was selected as the PCL MVP.
 In further interleague play, Cashman Field hosted the Triple-A World Series from 1998 until 2000.

 Its final professional baseball game was played on September 3, 2018.
 With the 51s trailing 3–2 in the bottom of the ninth inning and a runner on base, first baseman Pete Alonso hit a walk-off home run to left field giving Las Vegas a 4–3 win over the Sacramento River Cats.
-The 51s (renamed the Aviators) moved to Las Vegas Ballpark in Summerlin in 2019.
+The 51s (later renamed the Aviators) moved to Las Vegas Ballpark in Summerlin in 2019.